-- Article 20 A person who employs a school-aged child or school-aged student must not prevent the relevant school-aged child or student from receiving compulsory education due to such employment. - Article 21 The general education that is provided in the form of compulsory education is to be provided with the aim of achieving the following objectives, in order to realize the purposes provided in Article 5, paragraph (2) of the Basic Act on Education (Act No. 120 of 2006). - (i) promoting social activities inside and outside school, and fostering an attitude of proactive participation in shaping society and contribution towards the development of it based on a spirit of autonomy, independence and cooperation, normative consciousness, fair judgment and a public spirit; - (ii) promoting nature-based experiential activities inside and outside school, and developing a spirit of respecting life and nature, and an attitude of contribution towards the preservation of the environment; - (iii) fostering towards a proper understanding of the current state and history of our country and homeland, fostering attitudes of respecting traditions and cultures and loving our country and homeland which nurtured traditions and cultures, while also cultivating of attitudes of respecting other countries and contribution towards peace and development of an international society through a proactive understanding of foreign cultures; - (iv) developing fundamental understanding and skills regarding matters necessary in daily life included in the roles of family and home,, clothing, food, housing, information, and industry; - (v) becoming familiarized with reading, and developing fundamental abilities for properly understanding and using Japanese Language necessary for daily life; - (vi) developing fundamental abilities for properly understanding and processing the relationship of quantity necessary for daily life; - (vii) developing fundamental abilities for scientifically understanding and processing natural phenomena in daily life through observation and experimentation; - (viii) developing habits necessary for a healthy, safe, and happy life, developing physical strength through exercise, and promoting mental and physical harmonic development; - (ix) developing fundamental understanding and skills regarding art forms including music, art, and literature which illuminate and enrich daily life; - (x) developing fundamental knowledge and skills regarding occupations, an attitude of valuing labor, and an ability to make career choices for the future in accordance with individuality.
+- Article 20 A person who employs school-aged children or school-aged students must not prevent the relevant school-aged children or students from receiving compulsory education due to such employment. - Article 21 The general education that is provided in the form of compulsory education is to be provided with the aim of achieving the following objectives, in order to realize the purposes provided for under Article 5, paragraph (2) of the Basic Act on Education (Act No. 120 of 2006): - (i) promoting social activities inside and outside school, and fostering an attitude of proactive participation in shaping society, and contribution towards the development of it based on a spirit of autonomy, independence and cooperation, normative consciousness, fair judgment and public spirit; - (ii) promoting nature-based experiential activities inside and outside school, and developing a spirit of respecting life and nature, and an attitude of contribution towards the preservation of the environment; - (iii) fostering a proper understanding of the current state and history of our country and homeland, fostering attitudes of respecting traditions and cultures and loving our country and homeland which nurtured them, while also cultivating of attitudes of respecting other countries and contributing towards peace and development of an international society through a proactive understanding of foreign cultures; - (iv) developing fundamental understanding and skills regarding matters necessary in daily life included in the roles of family and home, clothing, food, housing, information, and industry; - (v) becoming familiarized with reading, and developing fundamental abilities for properly understanding and using Japanese Language necessary for daily life; - (vi) developing fundamental abilities for properly understanding and processing quantitative relationship necessary for daily life; - (vii) developing fundamental abilities for scientific understanding and processing of natural phenomena in daily life through observation and experimentation; - (viii) developing habits necessary for a healthy, safe, and happy life; developing physical strength through exercise, and promoting harmonious mental and physical development; - (ix) developing fundamental understanding and skills regarding art forms, including music, art, and literature which brightens and enriches daily life; - (x) developing fundamental knowledge and skills regarding employment, an attitude of valuing labor, and an ability to make career choices for the future in accordance with individuality.